-Latest news from our Unexploded Ordnance (UXO) Specialists on the ground.
+Latest news from our Unexploded Ordnance (UXO) operatives on the ground.
 This week have been providing UXO Support for a client working on a commercial project located on an old airfield site in the UK, and have so far recovered several 10lb and 11.5lb WWII-era practice bombs.

 All items were inspected and collected by the Army bomb disposal team to be safely destroyed.